bgd-labs/aave-proof-of-reserve/README.md

 - Each Aave v2 and Aave v3 pools will have their own associated smart contract implementing [ProofOfReserveExecutorBase](./src/contracts/ProofOfReserveExecutorBase.sol), exposing mainly 2 functions:
   1. areAllReservesBacked().
 Returning at any time if all the assets with a proof of reserve feed associated are properly backed.
   2. executeEmergencyAction().
 Callable by anybody and allowing to execute the appropriate protective actions on the Aave pool if areAllReservesBacked() would be returning a false value.
-- The action to be executed on both v2 and v3 versions is stopping borrowing of all assets if any single proof of reserve validations shows a problem.
+- The action to be executed on v2 is stopping borrowing of all assets if any single proof of reserve validations shows a problem.
+- on v3 LTV will be set to 0 for the assets which did not pass proof of reserve validations.
-- The [ProofOfReserveExecutorV3](./src/contracts/ProofOfReserveExecutorV3.sol) of Aave v3 will have riskAdmin permissions from the Aave v3 protocol, allowing this way to halt borrowing when the defined conditions are met.
+- The [ProofOfReserveExecutorV3](./src/contracts/ProofOfReserveExecutorV3.sol) of Aave v3 will have riskAdmin permissions from the Aave v3 protocol, allowing this way to adjust LTV when the defined conditions are met.
 - To allow the [ProofOfReserveExecutorV2](./src/contracts/ProofOfReserveExecutorV2.sol) of Aave v2 to halt borrowing, as the permissions system on Aave v2 is less granular than in v3, we have added a new role PROOF_OF_RESERVE_ADMIN on the v2 addresses provider smart contract, and updated the pool configurator contract to allow both the pool admin (previously) and the new proof of reserve admin (the ProofOfReserveExecutor of v2) to halt borrowing.
 - The addition/removal of assets with a proof of reserve will be controlled via the standard Aave governance procedures.
 Everything else (monitoring if all reserves are backed, execute the emergency action if not) is completely permissionless, algorithmically defined.